apache/maven/README.md

 Apache Maven is a software project management and comprehension tool.
-Based on the concept of a project object model (POM), Maven can manage a project's build, reporting and documentation from a central piece of information.
+Based on the concept of a project object model (POM), Maven can manage a project's build, reporting, and documentation from a central piece of information.

 If you think you have found a bug, please file an issue in the [Maven Issue Tracker][jira]].